Symmetry Properties of Quantum Dynamical Entropy: Analytical Result: Non-Abelian Symmetries

 for Hilbert space dimension $N$ and probability distribution $p_\lambda = n_\lambda n'_\lambda / N$.
-Thus, Thm.~\ref{thm:nonabelian} yields a dimensional upper bound of
+Thus, Theorem~\ref{thm:nonabelian} yields a dimensional upper bound of

-For the algebra generated by the cat map symmetries $R$ and $W$, as computed in Appx.~\ref{sect:cat-nonabelian-algebra}, the center has dimension $d = (s+3)/2$.
+For the algebra generated by the cat map symmetries $R$ and $W$, as computed in Appendix~\ref{sect:cat-nonabelian-algebra}, the center has dimension $d = (s+3)/2$.
 The dimensions of the irreps of the algebra are $n_1 = n_2 = 1$, and $n_\lambda = 2$ otherwise.
 The dimensions of the trivial spaces are $n'_1 = \tfrac{M}{2}+1$, $n'_2 = \tfrac{M}{2}-1$, and $n'_\lambda = M$ otherwise.
-Given these values, the bound~\eqref{eq:commutant-partition-bound} is computed and shown in Fig.~\ref{fig:cat-nonabelian}.
+Given these values, the bound~\eqref{eq:commutant-partition-bound} is computed and shown in Fig.~\ref{fig:cat-nonabelian} as the lowest horizontal dash-dotted line.
 The cumulative AFL entropy under a commutant partition asymptotes to this bound as expected.